 All genders and sexualities are welcome at the SARC.

 Attending the SARC as soon as you can following an incident can be helpful with regards to gathering forensic evidence.
+Please note, the Havens are an appointment based service.

 The SARC offers the following services: